AdrienLF/Time_Tracker/README.md

 ```

 Don't forget the spaces around the "-".
 You can add as many automations as you like, and name them as you like.

+If you need more info on how to create shortcuts, please check the [Shorcuts Tutorial](Shorcuts_Tutorial.md).

 You also don't need NFCs for all of them.
 It could trigger when you leave home, receive e-mails, etc.